riffnshred/nhl-led-scoreboard/src/nhl_setup/README.md

 pyinstaller --onefile --add-data '/usr/local/lib/python3.7/dist-packages/pyfiglet:./pyfiglet'  nhl_setup.py
 ```

-This will cretae a build and dist directory in the same directory as the nhl_setup.py.
+This will create a build and dist directory in the same directory as the nhl_setup.py.
 Under the dist directory is the compiled executable.
 The only downside to this is it's slower to run than runinng via python directly.